Ezra 2 – List of the Returning Exiles

 And these were the ones who came up from Tel Melah, Tel Harsha, Cherub, Addan, and Immer; but they could not identify their father’s house or their genealogy, whether they were of Israel: the sons of Delaiah, the sons of Tobiah, and the sons of Nekoda, six hundred and fifty-two; and of the sons of the priests: the sons of Habaiah, the sons of Koz, and the sons of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.
 These sought their listing among those who were registered by genealogy, but they were not found; therefore they were excluded from the priesthood as defiled.
 And the governor said to them that they should not eat of the most holy things till a priest could consult with the Urim and Thummim.

 a.
-These sought their listing among those who were registered by genealogy, but they were not found: This shows an admirable respect for God’s law respecting the priesthood of Israel.
+These sought their listing among those who were registered by genealogy, but they were not found: This shows an admirable respect for God’s law concerning the priesthood of Israel.
 These were those who had some claim to a priestly lineage but could not prove their genealogy.
 They were therefore excluded from the priesthood as defiled.

 i.
 “So shall all be at the last day that are not written among the living in Jerusalem, that are not registered in the Lamb’s book of life.”
 (Trapp)